Discover Tasmania

 Entry

-Remember to sort yourself out with the necessary paperwork prior to entry.
+If you’re travelling from abroad, remember to sort yourself out with the necessary paperwork prior to entry.
 The process is relatively quick and painless.
 Simply visit the Australian Department of Immigration website and follow the prompts.
 The maximum luggage allowance on domestic Australian flights is 23kg.
 But if you want to bring us a carton of beer to say thanks for the hospitality, you can purchase additional baggage in advance.
 Check your chosen airline’s website for more information on fees.
 While you’re at it, check your mobile’s international roaming allowance to avoid being hit with a big bill.
 And if you’re picking up a hire car, remember we drive on the left.
 This means you’ll want to look right, left, and right again before pulling into traffic, or crossing the road on foot for that matter.
 And buy travel insurance.
 The alternative isn’t worth the risk.